MarcusBarnes/Toronto_Homeless_Deaths/README.md

-# Toronto’s Homelessness Crisis: A Prelimary Analysis of Deaths by Month
+# Toronto’s Homelessness Crisis: A Preliminary Analysis of Deaths by Month

 ## Overview